 Skip to main content

-ALLEGATIONS OF TRIBALISM IN HARAMBEE-STARS TEAM SELECTION
+IS TRIBALISM INHERENT IN HARAMBEE-STARS TEAM SELECTION?

-I have heard these allegations for so long but I have sort of just brushed them aside as not deserving of any attention.
-I always thought, people are always gonna talk, whether we do good or bad.
-But my experiences with the Four Nations Tournament woke me up a little bit.
-Maybe there really is unfairness in team selection in Kenyan football after all.
-Looking at the Harambee stars squad - both senior and juniors- that represented Kenya at the four nations Tournament in Malawi, I couldn't deny that there was an over-representation of Luos and Luhyas.
-As a matter of fact, I don't remember reading even a single Kamba, Kikuyu or Kalenjin name on the team sheet despite the fact that those three tribes combined make up at least 60% of Kenya's population.
-During the Harambee stars games that were streamed live by KBC on youtube, the comment's section was flooded by allegations of favoritism, tribalism and biased selection by irate Kenyans who felt that players from their tribes or regions had been overlooked for selection.
+Looking at the Harambee stars squad - both senior and juniors- that represented Kenya at the Four Nations Tournament in Malawi, I couldn't deny that there was an over-representation of Luos and Luhyas.
+As a matter of fact, I don't remember seeing even a single Somali, Kisii, Kamba, Kikuyu or Kalenjin name on the team-sheet despite the fact that those four tribes combined make up at least 60% of Kenya's population.
+During the Harambee stars games that were streamed live by KBC on youtube, the comment's section was flooded by allegations by irate Kenyans of favoritism, tribalism and biased selection.
+Some people felt, and justifiable so, that players from their tribes or regions had been overlooked for selection.

-The Safaricom Chapa Dimba has been held annually for at least the last six years.
+The Safaricom Chapa Dimba has been held annually for at least the last 3 years.
 It is an under-17 national football tournament for boys and girls that attract teams from all over Kenya.
-The competition has for ages been dominated by teams from Western and Nyanza and I think one from the Rift Valley-Western border.
+The competition has for ages been dominated by teams from Western and Nyanza and I think just one team from the Rift Valley-Western border.
 Why is this so?
 It's hard to make an allegation of favouritism in a corporately sponsored tournament but the those who believe that Luos and Luhyas are favoured will claim this to be the reason for the two region's dominance of the tournament.
-Omala, now playing professional football at Gor Mahia, was once a top scorer and best player at the Chapa Dimba while playing for a Kisumu-based side.
+Benspon Omala, now playing professional football at Gor Mahia, was once a top scorer and best player at the Chapa Dimba while playing for a Kisumu-based side.
 The two most successful clubs in Kenya are two community based clubs for Luos and Luhyas.
-The odds seem to be stacked against anyone hell-bent to prove that the only reason other regions in Kenya aren't that well represented in the national football teams is tribalism.
+The odds seem to be stacked against anyone hell-bent to prove that the only reason other regions in Kenya aren't that well represented in the national football teams is because of tribalism.

-Talenta Hela Tournament is a government-sponsored national tournament that was held for the first time this year.
-The boys' category was won by Homa Bay county under-17 team which beat Kisumu in the final.
-The girls category was won by Busia which also beat Kisumu in the finials.
-If you missed it, the top four teams in the country featured three from Nyanza and one from Western.
-There was no team from Central, Coast or Rift Valley in the quarter finals in both the boys' and girls' categories.
-The top scorer in the boys category was Austine Odongo of Busia County followed by Cecil Miller of Homa Bay.
+Talenta Hela Tournament is a government-sponsored national tournament that was held for the first time this year (2024).
+I bet that you wouldn't guess which teams won the boys' and girls' categories but I'm certain that you can guess from which part of Kenya the winners came from.
+The boys' category was won by Homa Bay county under-17 team which beat Kisumu (also from Nyanza) in the final.
+The girls category was won by Busia (from Western) which also beat Kisumu (from Nyanza) in the finials.
+If you missed it, the top four teams in the country featured three teams from Nyanza and one from Western.
+There was no team from Central, Coast or Rift Valley in the quarter finals in both the boys' and girls' categories despite the fact that all counties were represented at the beginning.

+The top scorer in the boys category in the Talanta Hela 2024 Tournament was Austine Odongo of Busia County (Western) followed by Cecil Miller of Homa Bay.
 The top scorer in the girls' category was from Kisumu county.
-Bear in mind that this was a national tournament with representation of teams from all the Kenyan counties.
-So, there must have been a conspiracy in this tournament to make teams from Western and Nyanza winners, uh?
-Or could it be that our brothers and sisters from these two regions are just a little bit more talented than the rest of us?
+Could it be that our brothers and sisters from these two regions are just a little bit more talented than the rest of us?
+Or do they have a passion for the sport that some don't?
+I wonder.
 If you were a football scout or coach watching the Talanta Hela and scouting for talent or selecting players for the national team, would you have selected players from Nyanza and Western or the teams that fell by the wayside in the last sixteen stage or failed to make it to the nationals?
 Yet, lest we forget, many Kikuyus, Kalenjins and Kenyans of all walks have over the years proudly and ably represented Kenya in international football.
-Football, like any sport, must not be a reserve of one or two tribes or regions at the expense of the rest of the country.
-Even as the Western and Nyanza brothers excel in the sport, effort must be made to ensure that the other regions have a fair shot of being selected in the National team.
-And that is what the Talanta Hela and Chapa Dimba tournaments are for!

 Yet, lest we forget, many Kikuyus, Kalenjins and Kenyans of all walks have over the years proudly and ably represented Kenya in international football.

 Isn't it weird that these serious allegations are being made on the same time that Harambee Stars is beginning to experience some upturn in form?
 It's been ages since The Stars won an away game.
 For the first time in what appears to be decades, Harambee Stars won an away game and did so convincingly.
 One may be disappointed about the Junior Stars' performance but that was not our best team.
 It was without Kibet and his Nastic counterpart ,Wanjala, not to mention Austine Odongo, Cecil Miller and Tyrone Kariuki.
 The Four Nations Tournament was aired live on KBC and streamed live on youtube by the same broadcaster, which was in itself a first in Kenya.
 For all its perceived failings, the Kenya Kwanza administration has got one thing right: investments in sports.
-KBC has been given the financial muscle to air not only Kenya Premier league games but also all games involving the national team!
-Football lovers in the country finally have a reason to smile.And as a bonus we could be watching the African Cup of Nations live in Kenya in a newly built football-only stadium in four year's time!
-Given Kenya Kwanza's knack for breaking promises they make, we could be a little skeptical, but good things appear to be in store for football lovers in Kenya.
-Fingers crossed.

 Comments